Menardi/tube-quiz/README.md

 To build for release, run

 ```
-npm run release
+npm run build
 ```

-This will output everything into the `www` folder.
+This will output everything into the `dist` folder.

 ## Licence